Lejo1/facebook_ad_library/README.md

 Cause these reports contain user generated page_names and disclaimers some names or disclaimers might be corrupted by strange characters.

 Another thing I realized is that some ads (or whole pages?) are temporarily (or permanently?) not searchable by the page_id which published them.
 You can identify them by checking the specified amount of Ads from the report vs. the actual loaded amount of ads in the dataset.
 Often this also results in pages seemingly having 0 ads.
 You can identify them by the msg field being empty (msg="").
 One more problem is that advertisements from page_id=0 pages are not searchable.
 These often just refer to a "Instagram User of some id" or other Facebook-Platform users.
 Have a look at the reports I used for more information.
+Also I later realized that when crawling very huge sites are empty although they should contain ads.
+That's the reason why the V1 might not contain all (especially older) ads.

 In the end this resulted in the ads in this dataset being less than it should be according to the reports.

 ### There are two json files per zip-file download:

-`todo.json`: based on the [Ad-reports](https://www.facebook.com/ads/library/report/) and contains all pages crawled from with the timestamp of the last crawl and the paging cursor (after) in the "msg" field
+`todo.json`: based on the [Ad-reports](https://www.facebook.com/ads/library/report/) and contains all pages crawled from with the timestamp of the last crawl and the paging cursor (after)
 `ads.json`: Contains the actual ads with the following fields:

 ### Fields